Jonak-Adipta-Kalita/JAK-Mobile-App/README.md

 Go to [Firebase Console](http://console.firebase.google.com/) and Select your Project.
 Click on the cog icon in the sidebar and click on Project Settings.
 Now in bottom click on `Add App` and select the Android Logo.
-Now register your Android app.
+Now register your Android app (use `host.exp.exponent` as the Package Name).
 After the setup open a terminal in the Base Directory use this commands:

 ```bash